ufrisk/pcileech-fpga/ac701_ft601/readme.md

 PCILeech AC701 / FT601 PCIe to USB3:
 =================
 This project contains software and HDL code for the Xilinx AC701 development board used together with the FTDI FT601 add-on board.
-Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) to perform DMA attacks, dump memory or perform research.
+Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.

 Capabilities:
 =================